Colorado’s “stop and identify” laws require you to show the police your ID if the police

 If the police stop results in you getting a pat-down or being arrested, continue to remain silent – it is your Fifth Amendment constitutional right against self-incrimination to not speak to law enforcement.6

-Remember that during a detainment, you are only obligated to give police your name, address, and ID if they ask.
-And if it is a traffic stop, you need to provide your driver’s license and proof of registration and insurance.
+Remember that during a detention, you are only obligated to give the police your name, address, and ID if they ask.
+If it is a traffic stop, you’ll need to provide your driver’s license, proof of registration, and insurance.
 Other than that, you do not have to – and are advised not to – answer any questions.8

 Note that if the police are detaining you for allegedly committing a crime, the police are allowed to conduct a pat-down (called a “stop and frisk” or “Terry stop”) if they have a reasonable suspicion you are armed.9